FortiGate

 Solution

-It has been found in many reported cases that customers sometimes have SDWAN implemented over a mixture of links (MPLS, IPsec VPN tunnel and Internet), but did not adequately segment them from one another.
+It has been found in many reported cases that customers sometimes implement SDWAN over a mixture of links (MPLS, IPsec VPN tunnel, and Internet), but do not adequately segment them from one another.

-The best thing to do in environment with mixture of links is to ensure the following:
+The best thing to do in an environment with a mixture of links is to ensure the following:

 sd1.JPG